bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 get the same velocity as Equation 7 but with its corresponding basis vectors.

 Okay the next part is going to be a bit strange but bear with me.
-We're going to take the basis and re-write like so:
+We're going to take the basis and re-write it like so:

 .. math::